Our First Week in Charlotte Mason Exams

 - Music piano: “Play a tune you learned to Dad.”

-- Singing: “Sing a french song you learned to Dad.”
+- Singing: “Sing a french or folk song you learned to Dad.”

 GENERAL CHARLOTTE MASON RESOURCES